Maryland Tax Elimination Act

-Starting in 2022, Taxpayers 65+ receive a tax credit, if their Federal AGI is less than:
+Starting in 2022, to qualify, Taxpayers 65+ must have Federal Adjusted Gross Income less than:

 - $100,000 – Single / Married Filing Separate

 - $150,000 – Married Filing Jointly, Qualified Survivor, Head of Household

 The savings will come from a nonrefundable tax credit against your state income taxes.
 A nonrefundable tax credit reduces your tax liability, but they cannot be used to generate a tax refund if the credit exceeds the amount of taxes owed.

 The credit amount is $1,000 for an individual filer or a couple with only one spouse aged 65 or older.
 For joint filers both 65 or older, the credit amount is $1,750.

 However, it’s important to understand this credit amount may be reduced if the ‘September General Fund Estimate’ for the fiscal year is more than 7.5% below the ‘March General Fund Estimate’ for the current fiscal year.

 In addition to this new tax credit, Maryland residents benefit from other tax relief opportunities.

 Maryland currently taxes retirement income, including pension income, at the same rates as other types of income.
 Maryland’s progressive income tax rates range from 2% to 5.75%.

 It’s important to note that all Maryland Counties (and Baltimore City) levy a local income tax that ranges from 2.25% and 3.20%.